Brand new Bike

 Yes, if you've misplaced them, you can submit an FIR at the local police station to get a new policy paper issued.

-However, these days it is much simpler to guarantee that the policy information is safe and you reduce the chances of misplacing them thanks to Digit's totally online method for issuing insurance policies.
+However, these days it is much simpler to guarantee that the policy information is safe and you reduce the chances of misplacing them due to the online method for issuing insurance policies.